NanoNets/number-plate-detection/README.md

 ## Problem

 We will use tensorflow attention-ocr to predict the text present on number plates.
+The companion tutorial article can be found [here](https://nanonets.com/blog/attention-ocr-for-text-recogntion/)

 ## Usage